alex-grover/astro-themes/README.md

 ### Configure

-Set a default theme (only applied if the user doesn't have a preference):
+Set a default theme (only applied if the browser doesn't specify a preference for dark mode):

 ```astro
 <Themes defaultTheme="dark" />